AlexMihai1804/autowatering-smart-dashboard/docs-embedded/ble-api/characteristics/15-auto-calc-status.md

 - Notification attempts while the connection is absent or CCC disabled are silently ignored (`0` returned after logging).

 ## Client Guidance
-- Reads return the struct directly.
-Notifications prepend the unified header; clients must skip the first 8 bytes before parsing.
+- Reads return the raw 64-byte `struct auto_calc_status_data`.
+- Notifications wrap the same 64-byte payload in the unified 8-byte header; clients should strip the header then parse the struct.
 - Treat `calculation_error = 1` as "data stale" and prompt the user to inspect diagnostics/environmental sensors before acting on the numbers.
 - `next_irrigation_time = 0` means either no irrigation is currently required or the heuristic could not predict a timestamp (e.g., missing plant data).
 - When switching channels, issue the write first and wait for the notify before relying on the read response so both views stay consistent.